Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Supabase is the most likely to hit the limit, then it's  [$25/month](https://supabase.com/pricing)
 			- Very unlikely that limits are hit on Vercel, if it did, it would be [$20/month](https://vercel.com/pricing)
 		- #### Benefits
-			- Most flexible, anything can be build
+			- Most flexible
-			- Tried and tested; it's
 		- #### Drawbacks
 			- Highest complexity; many moving parts that need to be tied together
-			- Very high diverse skills for the maintenance of the app itself -
+			- Diverse high-level skills for the maintenance of the app itself -
 			-
 	- ### Alternative web architecture